 We shall aim to encourage students from these areas to regard the College as a possible next step following their school career through identifying subjects and careers paths that are exciting and new.
+Furthering this ethos, we are also dedicated to disseminating information about the opportunities in Higher Education in general, drawing upon different examples of institutions to give students the most relevant information.
+This is particularly exemplified in our work with Aimhigher, where the promotion of Higher Education across the Southwest is the key instruction.

-This is being supported by more Staff and Students from the RAC visiting an increased number of schools and colleges to give advice on HE, and inviting these institutions to specifically targeted events at the RAC i.e. one day or half-day conferences for pupils which will develop links between the RAC and FE Colleges, pupils and schools, maintaining contact via specific promotional material and maintenance of email links with heads of careers and subject specialists.
+This is supported by an increasing number of staff and students from the RAC visiting schools and colleges to give advice on HE, and inviting these institutions to specifically targeted events at the RAC i.e. one day or half-day activities for pupils which will develop links between the RAC and FE Colleges.
+Contact with these parties is maintained by specific promotional material and maintenance of email links with heads of careers and subject specialists.
+We also intend to pilot a 'land-based careers road-show', which will be taken into schools to showcase what the land-based industries have to offer in terms of education and career progression.